bkgoodman/superpwdhash/README.md

 - **Local storage only** - Bookmarks and data saved on device
 - **No server communication** - Passwords never leave your device

-## WebAuthn PRF Biometric Storage (NEW)
+## WebAuthn PRF Biometric Storage

 SuperPWDHash now supports optional biometric storage of your master password using **WebAuthn PRF (Pseudo-Random Function)** - a cutting-edge approach to secure local password management.

 ### How It Works